Xiaohao-Liu/CLHE/README.md

 1. Download and decompress the dataset file into the current folder:
     > tar -zxvf dataset.tgr.gz

     We utilize POG, Spotify, and their variants as datasets.
 These can be downloaded from the [google drive](https://drive.google.com/file/d/1g-3c6whbAR9uEoy89Xnlb9nHeYoChopN/view?usp=sharing).
 If you use our dataset, please consider citing our paper.
 Each dataset contains several files, including ui pairs, bi pairs, categorical item information, extracted item features, and collaborative filtering item features.
+You can also find the download links within the `item_info.json` file if the raw data is required.

 2. Train CLHE on the dataset POG_dense:
     > python3 -u train.py -g 0 --dataset="pog_dense" --model="CLHE" --item_augment="MD" --bundle_augment="ID" --bundle_ratio=0.5 --bundle_cl_temp=0.05 --bundle_cl_alpha=2 --cl_temp=0.5 --cl_alpha=0.1